Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-firethief/_index.md

 genre: []
 teaches: []

-blurb: "(@TODO) About that time when a mysterious gang of thieves was able to steal fire and terrorize a city."
+blurb: "A gang of thieves terrorizes innocents, abusing fire and war on the city walls.
+Nobody can catch them, and all who try soon lose the will to live.
+The first ever fire brigade stands alone, albeit clumsily, in preventing the collapse of mighty Amor."

 # this timeline is centered around the Soulsaw / Zielenzaag, not absolute 0 ( = universe creation)
 timeline:
-  - yearstart: 0
+  - yearstart: -100
-    yearend: 0

 readability:
   - words: 123